If a packet tears, a drug overdose may occur, sometimes causing serious symptoms.

 The risks and consequences of drug overdose vary depending on the amount and type of drug and the way it is packaged.

-Body packing often involves drugs with a high street value (primarily heroin Opioids Opioids are a class of drugs derived from the opium poppy (including synthetic variations) that are pain relievers with a high potential for misuse.
-Opioids are used to relieve pain, but they... read more or cocaine Cocaine Cocaine is an addictive stimulant drug made from leaves of the coca plant.
+Body packing often involves drugs with a high street value (primarily heroin Opioids Opioids, a class of drugs derived from the opium poppy (including synthetic variations), are pain relievers with a high potential for misuse.
+Opioids are used to relieve pain, but they also... read more or cocaine Cocaine Cocaine is an addictive stimulant drug made from leaves of the coca plant.
 Cocaine is a strong stimulant that increases alertness, causes euphoria, and makes people feel powerful.
 High doses... read more ).
 The drugs originate in other countries and may be placed in condoms or in packets wrapped in several layers of plastic wrap or latex and sometimes covered with an outer layer of wax in preparation to transport across the border.
-After body packers (mules) swallow several packets, they typically take drugs to slow the movement of substances through the digestive tract until the packets can be retrieved.
-Professional mules may swallow and smuggle hundreds of packets in a single trip.
+After body packers swallow several packets, they typically take medications to slow the movement of substances through the digestive tract until the packets can be retrieved.
+Some body packers may swallow and smuggle hundreds of packets in a single trip.

 A doctor's suspicion

 Sometimes plain x-ray or computed tomography (CT scan)